Can I Sue for Animal Bites?

 - Negligence.
 If a dog owner acts recklessly or without reasonable care and doesn’t keep a dangerous dog contained or on a leash, they can be liable for injuries the dog causes.

-Learn more about legal liability in animal bite cases by reading this article.
+Learn more about legal liability in animal bite cases.

 In addition to dog owners, the following people can also be liable depending on the circumstances: